Sudhandar/BERT-Question-Answering/README.md

 over 1,600
 ```

+## Labelling the Answers

+**Replacing Answer with [MASK] Tokens**

+The strategy is to modify the context string and replace the answer with a "sentinel string"--a unique and easily identifiable sequence of tokens--before feeding the context string through the tokenizer.

+* **Step 1**: Feed the **answer** string into the BERT tokenizer to determine the number of tokens it breaks into.
+* **Step 2**: In the context, replace the answer with a string made up of `[MASK]` tokens, matching the number of tokens in the answer.
+* **Step 3**: Feed the modified text into the BERT tokenizer to tokenize and encode everything.
+* **Step 4**: Locate the `[MASK]` tokens in the encoded result.
+This is easy, since the `[MASK]` token has a specific ID and won't appear anywhere else in the sequence.
+* **Step 5**: Record the start and end indices of the answer, and finally "repair" the encoded sequence by switching the MASK token IDs out for the original answer token IDs.

 ## Sequence Length Distribution

 Part of tokenizing and encoding text for BERT is choosing a **maximum sequence length (max_len)** to pad or truncate all of the samples in the training set (87,599 samples).
 The BERT tokenizer.encode does the following steps,